 4. Pelletizing type

-Pelletizing refers to the process of reshaping plastic materials into a pellets by using a die face at the end of a extruder screw.
-Recycling machines can be equipped with two different types of pelletizing types, hot die face or strand type pelletizing depending on the materials to be processed.
+Pelletizing refers to the process of reshaping plastic materials into pellets by using a die face at the end of an extruder screw.
+Recycling machines can be equipped with two different types of pelletizing types: hot die face or strand type pelletizing, depending on the materials to be processed.

 This pelletizing method produces circular and flat pellets.
 They are formed as the plastic melt is pushed out through holes on the pelletizing plate while a knife rotates to cut the material into pellets.
 Hot die face pelletizing can incorporate a water ring for efficient and instant cooling of the pellets; and in some machines, it can use air-cooling to avoid contamination from water or to allow recycling plastic even in areas that have limited access to water.